sungsujaing/Happy_Dog_Detection/README.md

 ### Model learning curve
 The model seems to handle overfitting issue much better compared to the previous version.
-It exhibits a much improved accuracy of **~ 90%** on the test set.
+It exhibits a much-improved accuracy of **~ 90%** on the test set.
 <p align="center">
 <img src="Readme_images/learning_curve_v2.png" width="700"></p>
 </p>

 ### Mistakes by the model
-Some wrongly labeled test set images were visualized to track down the ~ 10% error.
+Some wrongly labelledtest set images were visualized to track down the ~ 10% error.
 <p align="center">
 <img src="Readme_images/wrong_label_test_image_v2.png" width="700"></p>
 </p>